 Parents should not expect their children to respond to calls or texts during the school day.
 If a message needs to get to a student, parents should call the main office to leave the message.

-Students in grades 7-10 are to remain on campus during lunch.
+Students in grades 6-10 remain on campus during lunch.
 Weather permitting, students may be supervised in the outdoor area immediately outside the cafeteria.
+Students in grades 11 & 12 may lose the privilege of leaving campus for lunch for disciplinary reasons.

 Free and Reduced-Price Food Services